BenLucas7/Leetcode-Note/List/707 Design Linked List.md

 | :--------: | :-------------: | :--------: |
 | `linklist` |                 |    🌟🌟🌟🌟    |

-* You can find this problem here：[https://leetcode.com/problems/design-linked-list/](https://leetcode.com/problems/design-linked-list/)
+* You can find this problem here：[707.
+Design Linked List](https://leetcode.com/problems/design-linked-list/)